a-barlow/quantr/README.md

 ### Usage

-An example of simulating and printing 2 qubit circuit:
+An example of simulating and printing a two qubit circuit:

 ```rust
 use quantr::circuit::{Circuit, StandardGate, printer::Printer,